Characters: We Are All Pokemon Trainers Main 2

 - Barrier Warrior: Most know Protect.

 - Beware the Nice Ones: Since Tagg's Pokémon are the Pokémon of a field researcher, it makes them far more willing to respond with lethal force if themselves or their trainer are threatened, due to the nature of their job.
+Outside of battle they're all generally nice though.

 - Combat Pragmatist: Just like their trainer, in life-or-death battles, any semblance of fairness is kicked to the curb.